-Compulsory RSE and Health Education content for secondary schools Year group and curriculum area On the issue of families , students should know: Year 7 Year 10 On the issue of families , students should know: a. that there are different types of committed, stable relationships. b. how these relationships might contribute to human happiness and their importance for bringing up children. c. what marriage is, including their legal status e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious PSHE a will be explored by all year groups during their topics on relationships, not just Year 7. b will be explored by Y7 as part of the Relationships topic. g will be explored throughout all RSE topics across the Year groups as part of the school's signposting responsibility.
+Compulsory RSE and Health Education content for secondary schools Year group and curriculum area On the issue of families , students should know: Year 7 Year 10 a. that there are different types of committed, stable relationships. b. how these relationships might contribute to human happiness and their importance for bringing up children.
+PSHE a will be explored by all year groups during their topics on relationships, not just Year 7. b will be explored by Y7 as part of the Relationships topic. g will be explored throughout all RSE topics across the Year groups as part of the school's signposting responsibility.
 THEOLOGY a-f will be explored by students in Year 10 as part of their GCSE in Religious Studies.
 These topics will be covered in the area of study called Relationships and families in the exam paper 'Religion, philosophy and ethics in the modern world from a Christian perspective'.
 Students will be made aware of

-Compulsory RSE and Health Education content for secondary schools Year group and curriculum area On the issue of respectful relationships , students should know: Year 7 Year 8 Year 9 Year 10 Year 11 a. the characteristics of positive and healthy PSHE PSHE THEOLOGY THEOLOGY THEOLOGY a will be explored b, d, e will be f, g will be c, h will be h will be explored including: trust, respect, honesty, kindness, by students in explored by students studied in Easter explored by further by students generosity, boundaries, privacy, consent and the in Year 8 when they and Trinity by students in Year 10 in Year 11 as they management of conflict, reconciliation and ending examine the students in Year in the Relationships examine and relationships.
-This includes different (non-sexual) nature of healthy importance of 9.
-They will and families and evaluate tensions types of relationship.practical steps they can take in a range of relationships, the respect in examine Religion, peace between traditional different contexts to improve or support respectful nature of relationships, and consent, sexual and conflict areas Christian attitudes relationships friendship, and consider examples relationships, of study. and the law. c. how stereotypes, in particular stereotypes commitment. and the effects of and the law.
+Compulsory RSE and Health Education content for secondary schools Year group and curriculum area On the issue of respectful relationships , students should know: Year 7 Year 8 Year 9 Year 10 Year 11 a. the characteristics of positive and healthy PSHE PSHE THEOLOGY THEOLOGY THEOLOGY a will be explored b , d , e will be f, g will be c, h will be h will be explored including: trust, respect, honesty, kindness, by students in explored by students studied in Easter explored by further by students generosity, boundaries, privacy, consent and the Year 7 as they in Year 8 when they and Trinity by students in Year 10 in Year 11 as they management of conflict, reconciliation and ending explore the examine the students in Year in the Relationships examine and relationships.
+This includes different (non-sexual) types of relationship. nature of healthy importance of 9.
+They will and families and evaluate tensions b. practical steps they can take in a range of relationships, the respect in examine Religion, peace between traditional different contexts to improve or support respectful relationships, and consent, sexual and conflict areas Christian attitudes relationships friendship, and consider examples relationships, of study. and the law. c. how stereotypes, in particular stereotypes commitment. and the effects of and the law.
 Stereotypes and based on sex, gender, race, religion, sexual bullying.
-They will also equality are studied orientation or disability, can cause damage (e.g. how they might normalise non-consensual behaviour or encourage prejudice) d. that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs. e. about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. f. that some types of behaviour within relationships are criminal, including violent behaviour and coercive control g. what constitutes sexual harassment and sexual violence and why these are always unacceptable h. the legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal. a, b will be explored by students in Year 8 as they study ideas of virtue and happiness in the Epiphany and Lent half-terms as an integral part of the area of study Life in the Holy Spirit.
-A life of virtue is considered in relation to the sacrament of Confirmation and the gifts of the Holy relationship. and sexual inequality.
+They will also equality are studied orientation or disability, can cause damage (e.g. how they might normalise non-consensual behaviour or encourage prejudice) d. that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs. e. about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. f. that some types of behaviour within relationships are criminal, including violent behaviour and coercive control g. what constitutes sexual harassment and sexual violence and why these are always unacceptable h. the legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal. a, b will be explored by students in Year 8 as they study ideas of virtue and happiness in the Epiphany and Lent relationship. and sexual inequality.
 The impact of inequality on society is explored within the theme of 'Social Injustice' as students study Liberation Theology.
 Students are taught the difference between prejudice and -- -- -- --